Potato-Industries/pcengine-mini/README.md

 Password for root changed by root
 ```

-Power cycle the device, your good to go, passwd changes are persisted.
+Power cycle the device, you are good to go, passwd changes are persisted.

 ```
 / # �[      0.203]